Benefits of Black Tea, Who Knew?

 Weight lossblack tea, and the gut microbiome, may also contribute to good health and weight loss in humans.
 Black tea is also a low-calorie drink (depending on how much and what sweetener you choose).

 Oral Healthblack tea reduces plaque formation.
-Black tea also restricts the bacteria growth that forms cavities and tooth decay.
+Black tea also restricts the growth that forms cavities and tooth decay.

-Mental State of Mind – The caffeine in black tea has shown to improve mental focus.
+Mental State of Mind – The caffeine in black tea has been shown to improve mental focus.
 Black tea also helps concentration by promoting blood flow in the brain

-Skin – Tea has a detoxifying effect on the body and antioxidants help repair the skin from damage.
+Skin – Tea has a detoxifying effect on the body, and antioxidants help repair the skin from damage.

 Blood Pressure – A study of people who drank black tea had a significant decrease in systolic and diastolic blood pressure, compared to the placebo group